Webinar—Weathering the Storm: How ESG Maturity Helps Maintain EHS Compliance

 Why is it important for EHS professionals to care about ESG strategies?
 According to the 2022 EHS Global Corporate Survey conducted by Verdantix, an independent research firm, 44% of the 302 EHS Senior Executives surveyed said the EHS function would take full ownership of ESG strategy over the next two years.
 In addition, having a mature ESG program helps to sustain EHS management and compliance.

 If you’re wondering how, you need to watch our most recent on-demand webinar Weathering the Storm: How ESG Maturity Helps Maintain EHS Compliance.
-During this webinar Phil Molé, EHS & ESG Expert explains how your organization can pursue ESG maturity from a current focus on EHS regulatory compliance, why EHS & ESG go hand and hand, and how ESG maturity, once achieved, helps simplify your regulatory compliance obligations.
+During this webinar Phil Molé, EHS & ESG Expert explains how your organization can pursue ESG maturity from a current focus on EHS regulatory compliance, why EHS & ESG go hand in hand, and how ESG maturity, once achieved, helps simplify your regulatory compliance obligations.

 An attendee from the live presentation said, “This was a great presentation and summary.
 It was very informative and had some good things to think about in how we can approach hazardous waste management.”